Alain (Alan) Levesque

 Beating on overturned saucepans and bowls with whatever served as drumsticks at the age of 4, it was evident that drums were likely in Alan Levesque's future.
 Prior to finding an eventual home behind a kit however, at 10 he was enamored with the sound of the electric guitar and was convinced he should play one.
-Six weeks after commencing lessons, he promptly quit upon recognizing that the guitar was not the instrument of choice after all.
-It wasn’t until many years later… and after enrolling in his junior high school’s music program… that he realized he wanted to be a drummer.
-“I would cut out pictures of sparkle-finish drum sets from Sears’s catalogs and stare at them for hours”.
-At 14, and with his music instructor’s recommendation, Alan's mother purchased his first drum set.
-“It was a poor man’s knock-off of an even cheaper kit, and it began wearing out and falling apart rather quickly.
-The cymbals were nothing more than circular hunks of metal that would dent and bend with each stick hit.
+Six weeks into the lessons, it became evident that the guitar was not to be the instrument of choice after all.
+It wasn’t until many years later in junior high school that he realized he wanted to play the drums over and above any other instrument.
+“I would cut out pictures of those sparkle-finish drum sets from Sears’s catalogs and stare at them for hours”.
+At 14, Alan's mother purchased his first drum set.
+“It was a poor man’s knock-off of an even cheaper knock off of a Slingerland kit, and it began wearing out and falling apart rather quickly.
+The cymbals were nothing more than circular chunks of metal that would dent and bend with each stick hit.
 I would slap on the headphones at every chance and play along to records by Pink Floyd, Yes, ELP, Genesis, all the while being mesmerized by the synthesizers and the sounds they made.
 I was determined to become a drummer for a progressive rock band.
-Then along came Gary Numan and everything changed.
+Then along came Gary Numan and everything changed for me.
 Synths became popular and I wanted one bad.
 But the costs were staggering so I had to find a job that paid well enough to allow me to buy one… which didn’t happen until many years later.”

-At 17, Levesque was introduced to a young guitarist (Lorne Reid) and bassist/vocalist (Donald Arychuk).
-Together the forward-thinking energetic trio formed a prog rock group called Roboxis.
-The band’s predominantly odd-time, quirky and commercially inaccessible music reached a very small audience mostly made up of friends and family.
-Nonetheless, it served as the catalyst that provided an opportunity to contribute melodically and as a songwriter until the young band’s demise three years later.
+At 17, Levesque met a young guitarist (Lorne Reid) and bassist/vocalist (Donald Arychuk) and together the forward-thinking energetic trio formed a prog rock group named Roboxis.
+The band’s predominantly odd-time, quirky and commercially inaccessible music reached a very small audience mostly made up of classmates, friends and family.
+Nonetheless, it served as the catalyst that provided Alan the opportunity to contribute melodically and as a songwriter until the young band’s demise three years later.
 While the other two went off to play the local circuit in cover bands, Levesque opted instead to spend countless hours on his own messing about with microphones, a Synare drum synth, echo devices, reel to reel tape machines and whatever recording equipment that could be found.
 The majority of the ensuing and predominantly cinematic compositions and noises he produced were far from being anything that could be perceived as conventional music.
-More importantly they revealed an obvious disinterest in commercial formula-driven music and a penchant for more experimental and open genres.
-"Sometimes I would get loud feedback loops going by overdriving or clipping something.. tweaking it.. and simply listening to the shifting tones and frequencies for hours... and being totally entranced by that.
-Certain frequencies seem to reach inside you and affect you in a way, and this all without a need for any drugs" he laughs.
+More importantly, the exercise solidified an obvious disinterest in commercial formula-driven music to be replaced by a penchant for experimental and unstructured genres.
+"Sometimes I would produce ear bleedingly loud feedback and tape delay loops by overdriving or clipping something.. tweaking it.. adding weird vocal ideas to it and somehow finding a way to record it all.
+I did this for hours and hours... just to hear the shifting tones and frequencies and being totally entranced by how complex something so simple could be.
+Certain frequencies seem to reach inside you and affect you in a way, and this all without the need for any drugs" he laughs".

-Today, Levesque's determination to continue growing, learning and honing his chops... plus a desire to push himself into unfamiliar and sometimes uncomfortable and foreign situations as a musician and composer... has led him to partake in and experience unique and otherwise inaccesible opportunities.
-"By taking chances... throwing oneself into new or unknown territory as an artist...
+Levesque's determination to continue growing, learning and honing his chops... plus a desire to push himself into unfamiliar and sometimes uncomfortable and foreign situations as a musician and composer... has led him to partake in and experience unique and otherwise inaccessible opportunities.
+"When presented with a sudden or unscripted opportunity that requires throwing oneself into new or unknown territory...
 I believe two things can happen.
-The first being a refusal or fear to try new things simply to avoid potential embarrassment or abstaining in order to avoid revealing one's perceived limitations as a player.
-The second being the opposite... going after it full-force and knocking down familiar walls in order to emerge on the other side having accomplished or produced something that would likely have never come to fruition..." says the self-described perfectionist.
-"Besides, the latter looks good on the resume."
+The first being a refusal to take on the challenge in order to avoid potential embarrassment... to abstain and conceal one's perceived limitations as a player.
+The second being the opposite... going after it full-force and knocking down walls in order to emerge having accomplished or produced something that would have most likely never come to fruition.
+How will you know what you end up with if you never try things?" says the self-described perfectionist.
+"Besides, the latter helps to build confidence and it looks good on the resume."